xMrPhede/KaTeXGPT/README.md

 ## 🐛 Known Bugs

-- When pasting an equation with a "Large Operator" such as a Summation, the
+- When pasting equations with large operators (Σ, Π, ∫), the intended index variable appears alongside the placeholder rather than replacing it.
+For example, in a summation, you'll see both the placeholder and the indexed variable 'xi' instead of just 'xi'.

 <div align="center">
 Made with ❤️ by Federico Granata